xaionaro/flask-multipass/README.md

 system for Flask which can use multiple backends (such as local users, LDAP and OAuth) simultaneously.

-Added support of CAS support.
+Added support of CAS authentication.

 Dependencies
 ============